 - Glass Cannon: On his own, Stein can dish out good damage but without a weapon he can not defend himself effectively.

-who works as a receptionist at Shibusen and distributes mission requests.
+An old lady who works as a receptionist at Shibusen and distributes mission requests.

 - Chekhov's Gunman: The first time we see her is when she gives Kilik and Ox their mission with the giant.